🚀

 Goals

-• Increase user engagement by at least 30%, encouraging users to explore more features within the app.
+1. Increase user activation rate by at least 30%, encouraging users to sign up and explore more features.

-• Boost revenue from seat upgrades by 15% within three months after the redesign.
+2. Boost revenue from seat upgrades by 15% within three months.

-• Introduce personalized features with a target of 25% adoption among users.
+3. Introduce personalization features with a target of 25% adoption rate.

 +42%